YasinMorpurgo/Reverse-Emergency-Signal/README.md

 #### flaregun.co.uk

-Got an domain address, will soon work out a host to  go with.
+Got a domain address, will soon work out a host to  go with.
 At the minute using fasthosts, but will update